Outsourcing: Reasons for outsourcing

 While U.S. companies do not outsource to reduce high top level executive or managerial costs, they primarily outsource to reduce peripheral and "non-core" business expenses.
-Further reasons are higher taxes, high energy costs, and excessive government regulation or mandates.
+Common drivers include labor cost differences, tax considerations, access to the worlds' top talent, and compliance requirements.

 Mandated benefits like social security, Medicare, and safety protection (e.g. Occupational Safety and Health Administration regulations) are also motivators.
 By contrast, executive pay in the U.S. in 2007, which could exceed 400 times more than average workers—a gap 20 times bigger than it was in 1965, is not a factor.

 Other reasons include reducing and controlling operating costs, improving company focus, gaining access to world-class capabilities, tax credits, freeing internal resources for other purposes, streamlining or increasing efficiency for time-consuming functions, and maximizing use of external resources.
 For small businesses, contracting/subcontracting/"outsourcing" might be done to improve work-life balance.